markkwang/750-tech-demo/README.md

 A fullstack application that allows users to **input a website URL**, then scrapes and summarises the content using **Flask**, **BeautifulSoup**, and **OpenAI GPT-4.1-mini**.

-> Built with a focus on backend logic and AI integration, this project demonstrates scraping from static and authenticated sites, structured API design, and dynamic summarisation via GPT.
+> Built with a focus on backend logic and AI integration, this project demonstrates scraping from static and authenticated sites, structured API design, and summarisation via openai API.

 ---